Semrush helps you:

 Because the results are in the form of a blog post, people can easily share, find and link to it.

-Ahrefs – Search Engine Ranking post
+Backlink Analytics – Search Engine Ranking – Backlinks

-Contrast that with a similar well-done study by SEMRush.
+Contrast that with a similar well-done study by Semrush.

 They do report some of their findings publicly: